myngsooo/SimCSE-ignite/README.md

 [SimCSE](https://aclanthology.org/2021.emnlp-main.552/), a straightforward sentence embedding method using contrastive learning, is hailed as one of the most promising techniques in the **SRL**(Sentence Representation Learning) field.
 However, the official [SimCSE implementation](https://github.com/princeton-nlp/SimCSE) is deemed overly complex with numerous features beyond users' expectations.

 This repo provides a streamlined version dedicated exclusively to the unsupervised SimCSE.
-It serves as a partial alternative to the official codebase, offering a minimal feature set tailored specifically for the development of unsupervised SimCSE methods.
+It serves as a partial alternative to the official codebase, offering a minimal feature set tailored specifically for the development of unsupervised SimCSE.
 Therfore, I hope that this repo can serve as an ideal starting point for individuals seeking simplicity without unnecessary features.

 (Please note that some of the code remains unchanged.)